 How To Redomicile A Foreign Company To Singapore?

-Foreign company re-domiciliation to Singapore is a process whereby a foreign corporate entity transfers its registration from its Original Jurisdiction to a New Jurisdiction, in this case Singapore.
+Foreign company re-domiciliation to Singapore involves transferring its registration from its original jurisdiction to Singapore.
 The re-domiciled company will become a Singapore company and has to comply with Singapore laws.
-Re-domiciliation is different from setting up a new entity in Singapore.

 • Redomiciling to Singapore means that it will be primarily subject to Singapore law, including for taxation purposes, rather than that of its original place of incorporation.
 Singapore taxes corporations at a lower rate than many other developed countries.